-Formatting Your Text¶
+Formatting Your Text#

-The editor itself is a plain text editor that uses formatting codes for setting meta data values and allowing for some text formatting.
+The novelWriter text editor is a plain text editor that uses formatting codes for setting meta data values and allowing for some text formatting.
 The syntax is based on Markdown, but novelWriter is not a Markdown editor.
 It supports basic formatting like emphasis (italic), strong importance (bold) and strikethrough text, as well as four levels of headings.

 In addition to formatting codes, novelWriter allows for comments, a synopsis tag, and a set of keyword and value sets used for tags and references.
 There are also some codes that apply two whole paragraphs.
 See Text Paragraphs below for more details.